Click here for a map of posting location on campus.

 *TABLE TENTS IN DINING HALLS*

-The College Housing Office must approve table tents for the two residential dining commons (Bartlett and Cathey) and the Center for Leadership and Involvement (RC 006) approves the table tents for the C-Shop & Hutchinson Commons.
+The College Housing Office must approve table tents for the two residential dining commons (Bartlett and Cathey) and the Student Centers approves the table tents for Hutchinson Commons; table tents are not permitted in C-Shop.
 All table tents must be approved.
 All requests must be submitted a minimum of five (5) days prior to the posting date.
 Only three table tents per table are allowed for a display of at most five (5) days.
 Unapproved table tents will be removed.
 Table tent advertisement must be for campus events ONLY.
 All table tents must have the name of the sponsoring student group and the date of removal of the table tent.

 (Posting Policy: College Housing)